Luther Terry: Later years

-Luther Terry himself continued to play a leading role in the campaign against smoking after leaving the post of surgeon general, which he occupied through October 1, 1965.
+Terry himself continued to play a leading role in the campaign against smoking after leaving the post of surgeon general, which he occupied through October 1, 1965.
 He chaired the National Interagency Council on Smoking and Health, a coalition of government agencies and nongovernment organizations, from 1967 to 1969, and served as a consultant to groups such as the American Cancer Society.
-Terry helped to obtain a ban on cigarette advertisements on radio and television in 1971.
+He helped to obtain a ban on cigarette advertisements on radio and television in 1971.
 Late in his life he led the effort to eliminate smoking from the workplace.

 When Terry retired from government service in 1965, he became vice president for medical affairs, as well as professor of medicine and community medicine, at the University of Pennsylvania.
 Terry was responsible for managing the university's health sciences schools, comprising some 40 percent of the university's budget, until he gave up the position of vice president in 1971.
 He retained his professorial appointment until 1975, when he became adjunct professor, and then in 1981 emeritus professor.
 From 1970 to 1983, he also served as president of University Associates, a nonprofit consulting firm based in Washington, D.C.

 Terry's last years were spent as corporate vice president for medical affairs for ARA Services of Philadelphia (1980–1983) and then as a consultant.
 He died at Pennsylvania Hospital on March 29, 1985, aged 73, after a heart attack.

 A collection of his papers are held at the National Library of Medicine in Bethesda, Maryland.